Create your own internship!

 - Comply with any additional requirements established by the Streicker International Fellows Program (as stipulated in the award letter).

-Selected Students MUST NOT
+Selected Students MUST "NOT"

 - Publicize, copy, distribute or use in any form any internship organization data or information without the consent of the organization.